schnalz-digital/DeathManager/README.md

 - [Screenshots](#screenshots)

 ## Features
-- Supports GZDoom, Zandronum and other ports
+- Supports GZDoom, Zandronum, Chocolate and other ports
 - Choose any Wad Folders and the game WADs will automatically be filterd
   - The Addon WADs like mods etc will automatically be filtered depandant of the game WAD
   - No need to find out which Addon WAD is compatible with which Game WAD
-- Choose Multiplayer Flags for GZDoom or Zandronum
+- Choose Multiplayer Flags for GZDoom, Zandronum or Chocolate
-- Browse the Zandronum Server List and Join a Server
+- Browse the Zandronum, Chocolate or Odamex Server List and Join a Server
+- If there are missing WADs you can download them by clicking the green arrow right to the WAD
+- Change the Order of the WADs by Drag and Drop
+- If you need an Addon WAD as a Game WAD, Drag and Drop from Addon List to the Game List.
+- Reverse it to remove the WAD
 - Choose a Map for the activated WAD File
   - The activated WAD File is read Bytewise to find all real maps inside the wad.
 - Use Presets to Save, Load, Rename, Delete Configurations